owenmoogk-school/MTE325-labs/Lab Notes.md

 - We're currently using PA0 for a limit switch interrupt, which will need to be changed as it's used for the motor drivers.
 - Fix up the ADC!

+## Lab 4.1: Working on the ADC

+Between lab 4 and 5, we worked on the ADC.
+The main issue that we were facing with the ADC turned out to be an incorrectly selected channel.
+We also changed the settings of the ADC configuration to more accurately reflect the sampling and measurements that we wanted to take.
+In the next lab, we will work on characterizing it.

+## Lab 5: Completing ADC, starting Motor Control

+We completed the ADC charactarization, and completed the demo.
+Now we will impelement motors.